opennic/opennic-web/irc.md

     changefreq: 'weekly'
 ---

-If you have an IRC client you can use, you can use the following information to connect to our chat:
+With an IRC client installed, you can connect with us using the following information:

 - Server: chat.freenode.net:6697 (use SSL)
 - Channel: #opennic